310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 </div>

 {% bubble Shinobu curious %}
-Huh~… So the person that Mizusaba-san calls “Nii-sama” is the “Okinawa’s Oni” that I’ve heard about a few times?[^26]
+Huh~… So the person that Mizusaba-san calls “Nii-nii” is the “Okinawa’s Oni” that I’ve heard about a few times?[^26]
 {% endbubble %}

 {% bubble Mizusaba %}
 Yep\~.
-Well, “Oni” in Okinawa would be my grandpa, though\~.
-Apparently, it all originates from when he was a pirate who ran rampage across the island.
+Well, “Oni” in Okinawa would be my grampa, though\~.[^38] Apparently, it all originates from when he was a pirate who ran rampage across the island.

 He barged into Okinawa seas with a gigantic ship he’d filched from some other country, and was super feared by everyone~.
 He’s just a withered up old man now, though.

-Nii-sama is his successor\~, he’s called “The second generation of Okinawa’s Oni”\~♪
+Nii-nii is his successor\~, he’s called “The second generation of Okinawa’s Oni”\~♪

 He was truly respected\~.
-Actually, I’m the older one between us\~, but Nii-sama was like everyone’s big brother in a sense, so I call him “Nii-sama”\~.
+Actually, I’m the older one between us\~, but Nii-nii was like everyone’s big brother in a sense, so I call him “Nii-nii”\~.[^39]

 I really respect him lots\~.
 He’s super strong\~, nobody can beat him in a fight\~.
-Where I lived, whenever someone had a problem, they’d talk to Nii-sama about it\~.
+Where I lived, whenever someone had a problem, they’d talk to Nii-nii about it\~.

 He’s gone to the US now, and nobody can reach him, so there’s not much anyone can do there.

-But technically, if it were possible, we probably could have entrusted this job to Nii-sama instead of you guys~.
+But technically, if it were possible, we probably could have entrusted this job to Nii-nii instead of you guys~.

 Ah, actually, though — This request involves religion, so maybe it wouldn’t have been a job for him?
 Huh, I wonder…?
 {% endbubble %}